yanaphats/php-oauth2/README.md

-# OAuth 2.0 Client
+# OAuth 2.0

 This package provides a base for integrating with [OAuth 2.0](http://oauth.net/2/) service providers.

-The OAuth 2.0 login flow, seen commonly around the web in the form of "Connect with Facebook/Google/etc." buttons, is a common integration added to web applications, but it can be tricky and tedious to do right.
-To help, we've created the `league/oauth2-client` package, which provides a base for integrating with various OAuth 2.0 providers, without overburdening your application with the concerns of [RFC 6749](http://tools.ietf.org/html/rfc6749).
+This OAuth 2.0 is reference from `league/oauth2-client` package to support only our project requirements.
+Cannot be used for other projects.

 This OAuth 2.0 client library will work with any OAuth 2.0 provider that conforms to the OAuth 2.0 Authorization Framework.
 Out-of-the-box, we provide a `GenericProvider` class to connect to any service provider that uses [Bearer tokens](http://tools.ietf.org/html/rfc6750).
-See our [basic usage guide](https://oauth2-client.thephpleague.com/usage/) for examples using `GenericProvider`.
+See [basic usage guide](https://oauth2.sandboxdev.tech/usage/)

-Many service providers provide additional functionality above and beyond the OAuth 2.0 specification.
-For this reason, you may extend and wrap this library to support additional behavior.
-There are already many [official](https://oauth2-client.thephpleague.com/providers/league/) and [third-party](https://oauth2-client.thephpleague.com/providers/thirdparty/) provider clients available (e.g., Facebook, GitHub, Google, Instagram, LinkedIn, etc.).
-If your provider isn't in the list, feel free to add it.

-This package is compliant with [PSR-1][], [PSR-2][], [PSR-4][], and [PSR-7][].
-If you notice compliance oversights, please send a patch via pull request.
-If you're interested in contributing to this library, please take a look at our [contributing guidelines](https://github.com/thephpleague/oauth2-client/blob/master/CONTRIBUTING.md).

 ## Requirements
 We support the following versions of PHP:

 * PHP 8.3
 * PHP 8.2
 * PHP 8.1
 * PHP 8.0

-## Provider Clients

-We provide a list of [official PHP League provider clients](https://oauth2-client.thephpleague.com/providers/league/), as well as [third-party provider clients](https://oauth2-client.thephpleague.com/providers/thirdparty/).

-To build your own provider client, please refer to "[Implementing a Provider Client](https://oauth2-client.thephpleague.com/providers/implementing/)."

 ## Usage